-I thought I had a good idea to try to whip up some lemon curd in the Vitamix and, at the last minute, instead of just repeating my usual recipe I checked in the Vitamix cookbook for the possibility that the chefs there had already provided their preferred recipe.
+I thought I had a good idea to try to whip up some lemon curd in the Vitamix and, at the last minute, instead of just repeating my usual recipe I checked for a lemon Vitamix recipe in the manufacturer’s cookbook for the possibility that the chefs there had already provided their preferred recipe.

 Sure enough, on page 308 of the book, Create, there was this ingredient list for lemon curd.
 (By the way, it is not right that if you mis-type the word “curd” that it might turn into “cRud”, which spell-check won’t fix and which is the complete opposite of lemon curd.
 It should be called Lemon Delight or something light-hearted and more pleasant sounding!)
 This is good stuff!

 What ingredients are needed to make lemon curd?

 How to Make Lemon Curd in the Vitamix

 - Put the eggs, lemon juice, lemon zest and salt (all ingredients EXCEPT the butter) into the Vitamix.
 Start at Variable 1 and gradually increase to Variable 10.
 Blend for 5 minutes.
 The mixture will heat up.
 It’s fun to watch the steam pour out the top!

 - Reduce to Variable 3, remove the lid plug and add the pieces of butter through the lid.
 Blend for 30 more seconds.
 Your lemon curd will be smooth and somewhat runny while it is so hot.

 - Allow to cool to room temperature then refrigerate.
 Two hours to overnight is just right.
 Store in mason jars.
 The lemon curd will thicken as it cools.

 How to Eat Lemon Curd and Lemon Recipe Ideas

 Now that you have this beautiful and luscious lemon curd made in the Vitamix, what shall you do with it?